rl-language/4Hammer/README2.md

 Don’t worry about the precise meaning of “Terminator Squad,” “Infernus Squad,” and so on—just know they can shoot each other, and if more members of the target squad are destroyed, that’s better for the shooter.

-This natural-language description is equivalent to the short formal scenario below:
+With our technology [RLC](https://github.com/rl-language/rlc/blob/master/docs/where_we_are_going.md), this natural-language description is equivalent to the short formal scenario below:

 ```
 act play() -> Game: